openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

     0o777 // octal literal
     0b101 // binary literal

-The underscore character '``_``' after a base prefix or between successive digits can be used to denote an integer literal and improve readability.
+The underscore character '``_``' after the base prefix or between successive digits can be used to denote an integer literal and improve readability.
 Underscore characters in such positions do not change the values of literals.
-However, an underscore character must not be the very first or the very last symbol of an integer literal.
+However, the underscore character must not be the very first or the very last symbol of an integer literal.

 .. index::